The tracking detector of the FASER experiment: Conclusion and outlook

-A new tracker station, identical to the three already installed in FASER, and called the “Interface Tracker”, will be installed between the FASER$\nu$ emulsion detector and the main FASER detector.
-This Interface Tracker will allow matching tracks between the emulsion detector and the FASER tracker, and enable to distinguish $\nu_{\mu}$ and $\overline{\nu}_{\mu}$ interactions by measuring the charge of the produced muon in the FASER spectrometer.
-The Interface Tracker construction and surface commissioning started in June in 2021, and the installation is planned for late-2021.
+A new tracker station, identical to the three already installed in FASER, and called the “Interface tracker”, will be installed between the, yet to be installed, emulsion detector and the FASER spectrometer.
+This Interface tracker will allow matching tracks between the emulsion detector and the FASER tracker, and enable to distinguish $\nu_{\mu}$ and $\overline{\nu}_{\mu}$ interactions by measuring the charge of the produced muon in the FASER spectrometer.
+The Interface tracker construction and surface commissioning started in June in 2021, and the installation is planned for late-2021.

 The FASER experiment will start physics data-taking in proton-proton collisions from the start of LHC Run 3 operations in 2022.
 The tracker will act as one of the crucial detectors to allow to search for new light long-lived neutral particles in FASER.